laminas/laminas-i18n/docs/book/view-helpers/plural.md

 #### Rule for English

-As noted earlier earlier, English considers "1" as singular and "0/other" as plural.
+As noted earlier, English considers "1" as singular and "0/other" as plural.
 Here is how that would be declared:

 ```php
 $pluralHelper->setPluralRule('nplurals=2; plural=(n==1 ?
 0 : 1)');